Segusino: Events

+Storytelling

+Part of the historical novel and Italian bestseller "Oltre le stelle" by the Lazio novelist Antonio Valerio Fontana is set in Segusino.

+The novel "Wasere cuore di drago" by the writer Gian Berra tells of a story set in Segusino in the years preceding the First World War.

 Demographic evolution

 Ethnicities and foreign minorities

 As of 31 December 2021, foreigners residing in the municipality were 152, or 8.3% of the population.
-The following are the most consistent groups::
+The following are the most consistent groups: